anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-A-Visual-History-of-Nobel-Prize-Winner.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="7.-Repeat-laureates">7.
-Repeat laureates<a class="anchor-link" href="#7.-Repeat-laureates"> </a></h2><p>For most scientists/writers/activists a Nobel Prize would be the crowning achievement of a long career.
+<h2 id="Repeat-laureates">Repeat laureates<a class="anchor-link" href="#Repeat-laureates"> </a></h2><p>For most scientists/writers/activists a Nobel Prize would be the crowning achievement of a long career.
 But for some people, one is just not enough, and few have gotten it more than once.
 Who are these lucky few?
 (Having won no Nobel Prize myself, I'll assume it's just about luck.)</p>
 </div>
 </div>
 </div>